techmyth/techmyth.github.io/content/posts/horizon-ubuntu-vdi-parte1.en.md

 ---
-title: "VMware: Cómo crear imágenes de Linux para VDI en Horizon 8 2303"
+title: "VMware: How to Create Linux Images for VDI for Horizon 8 2303"
 author: 'Jonathan Colon Feliciano'
 date: 2023-04-11T08:39:31-04:00
 draft: false